Alexander Hugh Macmillan

 Alexander Hugh Macmillan (June 2, 1877 – August 26, 1966), also referred to as A. H. Macmillan, was an important member of the Bible Students, and later, of Jehovah’s Witnesses.
-He became a board member of the Watch Tower Bible and Tract Society in 1918.
+He became a board member of the Watch Tower Bible and Tract Society in 1917 and again in 1920.
 He presented a history of the religious movement in his book Faith on the March, published in 1957.

 Early life

 Macmillan was born in Canada.
 From an early age he had a deep interest in serving God.
 At age 16, he decided to be a preacher, attending a school away from home, but ceased his studies when he suffered a nervous breakdown.
 With financial aid from his father, he relocated to Boston, Massachusetts.
 There, he came in contact with the Bible Student movement.
 In about 1897, he obtained a copy of the book, The Plan of the Ages, the first of the six-volume series Millennial Dawn (later called Studies in the Scriptures), written by Charles Taze Russell.
 He later obtained the second volume in the series, The Time Is At Hand, which claimed that the end of the Gentile Times would occur in 1914.
 He believed he had finally found biblical truth and later used the books as a basis for his theory that he and others would be 'taken home' to heaven in 1914.